Sahadev18/Kanban-Board/README.md

 - Drag-and-drop: Users can easily move cards between columns as tasks progress.
 - Delete: User can delete any card that is not required.
 - Search: User can dynamically search for the card by typing the card title name.
+- Reponsive: The Board can be viewed and edited on any screen size with consistent user experience.

 ## Tools used for this project: